clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

    sudo mkdir /etc/modprobe.d

-All files underneath the :file:`/etc/modprobe.d` directory which end with the :file:`.conf` extension specify module options to use when loading.
+All files underneath the :file:`/etc/modprobe.d` directory that end with the :file:`.conf` extension specify module options to use when loading.
 This can also be used to create convenient aliases for modules or they can override the normal loading behavior altogether for those with special requirements.